AlexanderMoerseburg/BulkRNASeq/README.md

 Currently, we are using Salmon only for transcripts level, more tools will be used in the near future.

 Refere to our Makefile to prepare Salmon Index.
-See Prepare Reference section below.
+See below.

 ### Prepare Reference